 \section{Abstract}

-\setstretch{1.35}We present a new test when there is a nuisance parameter $ \lambda $ under the alternative hypothesis.
+\setstretch{1}We present a new test when there is a nuisance parameter $ \lambda $ under the alternative hypothesis.
 The test exploits the p-value occupation time [PVOT], the measure of the subset of $\lambda $ on which a p-value test based on a test statistic $\mathcal{T}_{n}(\lambda )$ rejects the null hypothesis.
-The PVOT has only been explored in \cite{HillAguilar13} and \cite{Hill_white_2012} as a way to smooth over a trimming parameter for heavy tail robust test statistics.
-Our key contributions are: (\textit{i}) we show that a weighted average local power of a test based on $\mathcal{T} _{n}(\lambda )$ is identically a weighted average mean PVOT, and the PVOT used for our test is therefore a point estimate of the weighted average probability of PV test rejection, under the null; (\textit{ii}) an asymptotic critical value upper bound for our test is the significance level itself, making inference easy (as opposed to supremum and average test statistic transforms which typically require a bootstrap method for p-value computation); (\textit{iii}) we only require $\mathcal{T}_{n}(\lambda )$ to have a known or bootstrappable limit distribution, hence we do not require $ \sqrt{n}$-Gaussian asymptotics as is nearly always assumed, and we allow for some parameters to be weakly or non-identified; and (\textit{iv}) a numerical experiment, in which local asymptotic power is computed for a test of omitted nonlinearity, reveals the asymptotic critical value is \textit{ exactly} the significance level, and the PVOT test is virtually equivalent to a test with the greatest weighted average power in the sense of \cite {AndrewsPloberger1994}.
-We give examples of PVOT tests of omitted nonlinearity, GARCH effects and a one time structural break.
-A simulation study demonstrates the merits of PVOT test of omitted nonlinearity and GARCH effects, and demonstrates the asymptotic critical value is exactly the significance level. \textbf{Key words and phrases}: p-value test, empirical process test, nuisance parameter, weighted average power, GARCH test, omitted nonlinearity test. \textbf{AMS classifications} : 62G10, 62M99, 62F35.
+Key contributions are: (\textit{i}) An asymptotic critical value upper bound for our test is the significance level $\alpha $, making inference easy. (\textit{ii}) We only require $\mathcal{T} _{n}(\lambda )$ to have a known or bootstrappable limit distribution, hence we do not require $\sqrt{n}$-Gaussian asymptotics, allowing for weak or non-identification, boundary values, heavy tails, infill asymptotics, and so on. (\textit{iii}) A test based on the transformed p-value $\sup_{\lambda \in \Lambda }p_{n}(\lambda )$\ may be conservative and in some cases have trivial power, while the PVOT naturally controls for this by smoothing over the nuisance parameter space.
+Finally, (iv) the PVOT uniquely allows for bootstrap inference in the presence of nuisance parameters when some estimated parameters may not be identified. \textbf{Key words and phrases}: p-value test, empirical process test, nuisance parameter, weighted average power, GARCH test, omitted nonlinearity test. \textbf{AMS classifications} : 62G10, 62M99, 62F35.